19 hack event(s)

 Description of the event: Castle Finance developer Charlie You discovered a critical vulnerability in Solana's ecological lending protocol, Jet Protocol, that could allow attackers to withdraw tokens from arbitrary accounts.
 It is reported that Charlie You was discovered in January this year, but it has existed since the code update on December 15, 2021.
 Charlie You said that the vulnerability may cause up to 20 million US dollars in financial losses.
 For now, the Jet Protocol team has fixed it.

-Amount of loss: - Attack method: Permission verification problem
+Amount of loss: - Attack method: Contract Vulnerability

 Description of the event: The stablecoin project Cashio on Solana has been hacked.
 According to the preliminary analysis of the SlowMist security team, hackers illegally issued 2 billion CASH tokens by bypassing an unverified account, and converted CASH tokens into 8,646,022.04 UST, 17,041,006.5 USDC and 26,340,965.68 USDT-USDC through multiple applications.
 LP, total profit value: 52027994.22 USD (more than 50 million USD).
 At present, the official announcement has been issued to allow users to suspend the use of the contract, and a temporary patch has been released to fix the vulnerability.

-Description of the event: Attackers exploited a signature verification vulnerability in the Wormhole network to mint 120k Wormhole-wrapped Ether on Solana, worth over $326 million.
+Description of the event: Attackers exploited a signature verification vulnerability in the Wormhole network to mint 120k Ether on Solana, worth over $326 million.
+The hack was made possible by a series of signature verification authorizations, where the developers used a deprecated function to enable unverified forged signature passes.

-Amount of loss: 120,000 ETH Attack method: Signature verification vulnerability
+Amount of loss: 120,000 ETH Attack method: Contract Vulnerability

 Description of the event: The SolFire Finance project owner stole all investor funds and moved them to the ETH chain via a cross-chain bridge.
 The project's GitHub account and Twitter account have been deleted and the site is no longer accessible.